 Source [Check the data source used for the national reporting measures.
-Check all that apply] Employment Completion & Earnings Education of Training Quarterly Wage Records (QWR) ⊠ Yes □ No ☐ Yes ☒ No National Directory of New Hires (NDNH) ☐ Yes ☒ No ☐ Yes ☒ No State Information Management System (MIS).
+Check all that apply] Employment & Earnings Measures Completion of Education of Training Quarterly Wage Records (QWR) ☐ Yes ☒ No National Directory of New Hires (NDNH) ☐ Yes ☒ No ☐ Yes ☒ No State Information Management System (MIS).
 Indicate below what MIS system is used. ⊠ Yes □ No ⊠ Yes □ No Manual Follow-up with SNAP E&T Participants.
-Answer follow-up question below. ☐ Yes ☒ No ☐ Yes ☒ No a) If a State MIS is used, please indicate the system (e.g., SNAP eligibility system, State's Department of Labor MIS).
+Answer follow-up question below. ☐ Yes ☒ No ☐ Yes ☒ No